Business

 Al-Buainain discussed the issue of unemployment, which is one of the most important topics addressed by the Fund, and praised the measures that led to reducing the unemployment percentage to %8, and women’s participation in the labour market exceeded the %30 targeted in Vision 2030.

-Meanwhile, Vision 2023 programs contributed to achieving crucial results in the unemployment rate and reducing it to %8.
+Meanwhile, Vision 2023 programmes contributed to achieving crucial results in the unemployment rate and reducing it to %8.
 It is noteworthy that the majority of economic and reform programs had a positive impact on the unemployment index.

 Diversified Investments